rustls/rustls/ci-bench/README.md

 ### Environment configuration

 An important goal of this benchmarking setup is that it should run with minimal noise.
-Measuring CPU instructions using `cachegrind` yields excellent results, regardless of your environment.
+Measuring CPU instructions using `callgrind` yields excellent results, regardless of your environment.
 The wall-time benchmarks, however, require a more elaborate benchmarking environment: running them on a laptop is too noisy, but running them on a carefully configured bare-metal server yields accurate measurements (up to 1% resolution, according to our tests).

 ### Instruction count mode

-Using `cachegrind` has some architectural consequences because it operates at the process level (i.e. it can count CPU instructions for a whole process, but not for a single function).
+Using `callgrind` has some architectural consequences because it operates at the process level (i.e. it can count CPU instructions for a whole process, but not for a single function).
 The most important consequences when running in instruction count mode are: